 Located on the coast, St. Ives may be a former fishing town but it still has the only port in southwestern England’s Cornwall.
 Today this picturesque town of almost 12,000 is such a popular holiday resort it was named the Best UK Seaside Town in 2010 and 2011.
 Comfortable walking shoes are a must to get up the hilly, narrow cobblestone streets that are lined with quaint buildings housing boutiques and art galleries.

 Bath got its name because that’s what it was when it was founded by the Romans in 60 AD, who built baths here because of the hot springs.
 It reached its popularity peak in the Georgian years when the wealthy flocked here for spas.
 Besides being famous for its waters, the city also is an excellent example of Georgian architecture.
-The city has an active cultural scene today, with live theatre and fine dining.
+Bath has an active cultural scene today, with live theatre and fine dining.
 This southwestern English city makes a good base from which to visit the monolithic Stonehenge.

 Cambridge is an historic city about 80 km (50 miles) north of London that is home to the University of Cambridge, one of the top universities in the world.
 It was founded in 1209; its students make up almost 20 percent of the city’s 123,000 population.
 After touring the university, travelers may want to take a boat ride on the River Cam, visit the Fitzwilliam Museum with its huge collection of antiquities, or walk across the Mathematical Bridge that some claim is better than bridges in Venice.